mssujith/home/index.md

 ***

 <img src="media/profile.jpg" width="150" ALIGN="right" class="floatRight" />
-I am a 5th year BS MS student at the [Department of Earth and Climate Science](https://www.iiserpune.ac.in/research/departments/earth-and-climate-science) at [Indian Institute of Science Education and Research (IISER), Pune](https://www.iiserpune.ac.in/).
+I am a 5th year BS-MS student at the [Department of Earth and Climate Science](https://www.iiserpune.ac.in/research/departments/earth-and-climate-science) in [Indian Institute of Science Education and Research (IISER), Pune](https://www.iiserpune.ac.in/).

 My primary area of research interest is siesmic data analysis and Full Waveform Inversion (FWI).
-My interest in exploration seismology motivated my semester long project on the statistical estimation of seismic source signature under the supervision of [Dr. Rahul Dehiya](https://www.iiserpune.ac.in/people/faculty-details/178), IISER Pune.
+Previously I have on semester long project on the statistical estimation of seismic source signature under the supervision of [Dr. Rahul Dehiya](https://www.iiserpune.ac.in/people/faculty-details/178), IISER Pune.
 After that I have worked on multichannel seismic data analysis and breifly on 4D time lapse seismics.
 I am currently working on full waveform inversion.

 Find my CV [here](./cv.md)